 INSPIRATION BY SEKKA BAGENDA

 The struggle continues.
-Now, all journalists must stand up and clap for the people in the United States for electing such a man into office.
-He talks a lot and indeed, he never stops to mesmerize me.
+Now, he never stops to mesmerize me.
 Now news papers that were about to be boycotted by those who frequent the market place, will once again become relevant.

 Trump says you are dishonest and that you are determined to destroy him.
 He was elected, and we cannot take away that.